|pictures courtesy of Bruno Druille|

 Documentation, more pictures

-* Weblog Bruno se lance (in french), with pictures of the sculpture garden and the Notre-Dame de Bassens
+* Weblog Bruno se lance, with pictures of the sculpture garden and the Notre-Dame de Bassens

-* Articles with a lot of pictures in the weblogs De l'art improbable aux jardins insolites (jan 2014) and Les grigris de Sophie (may 2014)
+* Articles with a lot of pictures in weblog De l'art improbable aux jardins insolites (January 2014) and weblog Les grigris de Sophie (May 2014)

-¹ When preparing the original version of this post (july 2011) the internet just had a few sources dealing with this art environment.
+¹ When preparing the original version of this post (July 2011) the internet just had a few sources dealing with this art environment.
 The best source was an article in the regional newspaper Couleur Lauragais, upon which I have drawn a lot preparing this post.
-Meanwhile this site has been decribed in the blogs of Jean-Louis Bigou and Sophie Lepetit (see documentation)
+Meanwhile this site has been described in the blogs of Jean-Louis Bigou and Sophie Lepetit (see documentation)

 Route ancienne 113